VR is proud to be a national leader in the public vocational rehabilitation program

 A great return on investment

-Competitively employed clients pay back $4.83 in taxes for every $1 spent on their rehabilitation.
+Competitively employed clients pay about $4 in taxes for every $1 spent on their rehabilitation.

-Employed clients repay the cost of their vocational rehabilitation in an average of 4.5 years.
-That’s a 22 percent annual rate of return on taxpayer investment.
+Employed clients repay the cost of their vocational rehabilitation in less than 6 years.
+That’s a 19 percent annual rate of return on taxpayer investment.

 * Since rehabilitation is a continuous process that often takes a period of years, SCVRD serves some of the same clients in successive years.